 We can’t feature her artworks here as they are copyright, but do search online for her paintings such as The Two Fridas, Self Portrait with Necklace of Thorns and the Wounded Deer if you can, as their surreal intensity is something you won’t forget in a hurry.

 Sol laid out a selection of her own colourful jewelry for me to choose from, layering two necklaces for maximum effect.
 It will soon be available to buy at Andaz.
 Then she styled me up with designer belts and a colourful headdress – great for hiding a bad hair day ;-).

 As I arranged it at the last minute I didn’t have the hair and make up styling that is normally included.
 Just imagine the shoot with the added bonus of a professional team beautifying you first – what a treat!

 The light was dancing gently on our balcony as Sol and Polly captured this back shot.
 All photos featured here are taken by them, apart from the photograph of Frida Kahlo herself.

 Sol and Polly really know how to make anyone look good on camera, choosing the most flattering angles and natural light.
-They took these shots at the striking Octopus mural painted by Senkoe, a famous local artist.
-It’s located next to the beachside pool, with a tequila bar and a DJ spinning tunes – the epitome of cool!
+They took these shots at the striking Octopus mural painted by Senkoe, a famous artist from Mexico.
+It’s located next to the beachside pool, with a tequila bar and a DJ spinning tunes – the epitome of cool.